havocTF/havocTF.github.io/README.md

-ya theres a test tmr and i made this instead of actually studying
+ya theres a test tmr and im making this instead of actually studying